Motseki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is the Redirections and filters
+The task for Redirections and filters